HaijaBT/hello-world/README.md

 # hello-world
 Learning to use GitHub with Hello World Tutorial

 This is my first time using GitHub.
-I hope to learn:
+I hope to learn very well:

 1. how to use GitHub
 2. Why I am using GitHub

-*Information Theory*, **Network IT**, ***Cooperative IT***
+*Information Theory*, **Network IT**, ***Cooperative IT*** *NNC*

 All are available on [LiNKS Lab](http://sites.tufts.edu/links/)